 While there is no tipping culture in Amsterdam like there is in the USA, for example, Amsterdam and the Netherlands are not places where it's offensive to tip and indeed there are some occasions where it's encouraged.
 What I will say, however, is that tipping isn't always expected and in some cases. not tipping would be considered the norm, especially if you experience bad service or a disappointing experience.

-Let me go into some specific detail about Amsterdam tipping etiquette...
+Now, let me go into some specific detail about Amsterdam tipping etiquette...

 Do you tip in Amsterdam?